Twelve Portuguese killed in French minibus crash

 A local official told AFP: “It’s the deadliest road in France.
 When you add it up, we’ve had 15 deaths in a year.”

-Regional council head Gerard Deriot said he was "appalled" to see more deaths on the road.
+Gerard Deriot, head of the regional council of Allier where the accident took place, said he was “appalled” to see more deaths on the road.

 “It is appalling when, for years you have pushed the state to assume its responsibilities” and upgrade the road, said Deriot, from the opposition Republicans party.